aleen42/PersonalWiki/post/style_svg_use/style_svg_use.md

 Suppose we want to style this minimal Codrops logo using two colors—one for the front drop and one for the back drop—for every instance of that logo.

 ![](./StylingSVGuse_codropsdrops.png)

+First, let’s start with the code for the above screenshot: we have the symbol containing our icon definition and then three `<use>` instances creating the three logo instances.